John C. Liu, MD, is a neurosurgeon and co-director of the USC Spine Center at Keck Medicine of USC.

 “I decided to apply to medical school because I always thought being a doctor and helping others in a time of need was a very noble profession.
 I found it similar to being a firefighter, solider, police officer or teacher.”

-Watching his patients heal makes him smile.
+Watching his patients heal is a source of inspiration.

 “Patients entrust their life and care to me.
 That inspires me to be the best physician I can be every day.
 When I see patients doing well or when I see residents and fellows developing into great surgeons, I feel the rewards of my career.”